uniprot/enzymeportal/enzyme-portal/data-service/README.md

 # data-service

-Enzyme Portal data service module.
+Data service module for the [Enzyme Portal website](https://www.ebi.ac.uk/enzymeportal/).
+This service provides endpoints to access the Enzyme Portal database.

 ## Built With